-For the most recent changes to the APM,
+For the most recent changes to the APM, refer to the electronic version.

 Chapter 1: Scope, Applicability and Responsibilities

 1-1 PURPOSE

 This Accident Prevention Manual (APM) provides employees of Arizona Public Service Company (excluding the Palo Verde Nuclear Generating Station) (the Company) with safety requirements and guidelines when they are performing the tasks discussed in this APM, or when they are exposed to the hazards associated with others performing those tasks.
 These are the minimum standards for employees and are a condition of employment for work at APS.